SimonHanischSAG/WxLoki/README.md

 For better performance it buffers the log messages in a queue in memory.
 A thread in background works through the queue and sending the events in batches to Loki (DO NOT KILL THIS THREAD!).
 Between the batches this "continuousLokiLoggerThread" will sleep a period of time.
 This time is depending on the load and the min and max which is configurable.

-As the data is stored in a queue in memory this technique has the disadvantage that message lost cannot be completely excluded.
-On the other hand the direct invocation from Flow allows you to set your own labels.
+As the data is stored in a queue in memory this technique has the disadvantage **that message lost cannot be completely excluded**.
+On the other hand the direct invocation from Flow allows you to set your **own labels**.
 The official alternative to this package is to use Promtail as an agent on each server (https://grafana.com/docs/loki/latest/clients/promtail/).
 If you use that you have to define regular expressions if you want to extract labels from log lines.